JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 Tests for multiplatform projects can be divided into two categories:

 * Tests for common code.
 These tests can be run on any platform using any supported framework.
-This tutorial isn't intended to strictly connect these tests to any single framework.
 * Tests for platform-specific code.
 These are essential to test platform-specific logic.
 They use a platform-specific framework and can benefit from its additional features, such as a richer API and a wider range of assertions.